 Natalie’s literary memoir, I Have Something to Tell You (Ravenscrag Press) recently launched with praise from Alix Hawley, Elizabeth Eaves and Theo Pauline Nestor.

-In her former life as a journalist, she worked at newspapers across western Canada and her stories have appeared in publications around the world, including Natalie recently won Prairie Fire’s Banff Centre Bliss Carman Poetry Contest, and her short non-fiction story Fourth Son of Fourth Wife was longlisted for the 2016 CBC Creative Non-fiction Contest.
+In her former life as a journalist, she worked at newspapers across western Canada and her stories have appeared in publications around the world, including The New York Times.
+Natalie recently won Prairie Fire’s Banff Centre Bliss Carman Poetry Contest, and her short non-fiction story Fourth Son of Fourth Wife was longlisted for the 2016 CBC Creative Non-fiction Contest.

 1 - How did your first book change your life?
 How does your most recent work compare to your previous?
 How does it feel different?